usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 and new content added throughout the term for the course must also comply with the requirements of § 35.200 at the time it is added to the website.
 156

-150 Section 35.201(e) no longer refers to a course content exception, but now refers to a different exception for preexisting social media posts, as discussed in this section.
-151 88 FR 52019.
-152 Id. at 51970.
-153 Id. at 52019.
-154 Id.
-155 Id.
-156 Id.

 The second proposed course content exception, which was included in the NPRM as § 35.201(f), proposed the same exception as proposed § 35.201(e), but for public elementary and secondary schools.
 The proposed exception also contained the same